 “The wooden door was painted bright red, or a very deep shade of hot pink, and it had a massive brass handle.”

 So now you decide to go in.
 You open the door and take one step:

 “The boutique was larger than he had expected.
 Its high ceilings were covered in copper bowed wreath tiles, and it was lit by three rows of chrome-finished crystal chandeliers that ran down the length of the long room.
 The walls were luxuriously papered in deep red wallpaper that had a flower pattern running through it.
 The walls were broken by shelved alcoves painted in bright colors.
 The boutique’s floor was covered with a ruby red carpet.
 In the center of the room was a long, padded-leather bench where women reclined in various states of dress.
 And everywhere there were antique tables stacked with folded lingerie.

 …With all the red, and the rose, and the pink, the room should have looked like a bordello gone mad, but it somehow managed to look timeless and tasteful.”

-So it’s pretty inviting, I hope you agree, so you walk inside and the door closes behind you.
+So it’s pretty inviting, I hope you agree.
+Then, you walk inside, and the door closes behind you.
 Too late to go back now.

 Then a woman appears out of nowhere and tells you, “Shoes, please.”
 Ah, don’t panic, she’s only trying to make you feel at home (no one wears shoes in the comfort of their own home, do they?).
 If you’re trying to object, this is what will happen: